-For further advice or to find out more about the Individual Development curriculum at Idsall School, please contact Mrs O'Carroll.
+If you require advice or further information about the Individual Development curriculum at Idsall School, then please contact Mrs L. Kendallon the following email: firstname.lastname@example.org.